IBM Cloud Docs

 In Red Hat OpenShift on IBM Cloud, your clusters comprise an IBM-managed master that secures components such as the API server and etcd, and customer-managed worker nodes that you configure to run you app workloads, as well as Red Hat OpenShift-provided default components.
 The default components within the cluster, such as the Red Hat OpenShift web console or OperatorHub, vary with the Red Hat OpenShift version of your cluster.

-Classic Red Hat OpenShift version 4 architecture
+Classic Red Hat OpenShift architecture

-Review the architecture diagram and then scroll through the following tables for a description of master and worker node components in Red Hat OpenShift on IBM Cloud clusters that run version 4 on classic infrastructure.
+Review the architecture diagram and then scroll through the following tables for a description of master and worker node components in Red Hat OpenShift on IBM Cloud clusters that run on classic infrastructure.
 For more information about the OpenShift Container Platform architecture, see the Red Hat OpenShift docs.

 When you run oc get nodes, you might notice that the ROLES of your worker nodes are marked as both master,worker.
 These nodes are worker nodes in IBM Cloud, and don't include the master components that are managed by IBM.
 Instead, these nodes are marked as master because they run OpenShift Container Platform components that are required to set up and manage default resources within the cluster, such as the OperatorHub and internal registry.